YJZFlora/Fall_Detection_Deep_Learning_Model/README.md

 * Numpy
 4. generate body landmark json files, copy the directory of it.

-I used the open source tool by CMU-Perceptual-Computing-Lab(https://github.com/CMU-Perceptual-Computing-Lab/openpose) to generate body landmark
+I used the open source tool by CMU-Perceptual-Computing-Lab(https://github.com/CMU-Perceptual-Computing-Lab/openpose) to generate body landmark.

-Some generated body landmark files has been included in samples directory. eg, Fall_Detection_Deep_Learning_Model/samples/bodylandmark/adl-01-cam0
+Some generated body landmark files has been included in samples directory.

+eg, Fall_Detection_Deep_Learning_Model/samples/bodylandmark/adl-01-cam0

 5. run: